-On April 1st sixteen year old model Amelia Gray with IMG compared two pictures of herself on Instagram.
-Both were in a bikini and one was current and one from a year ago.
+On April 1, 16-year-old model Amelia Gray with IMG compared two pictures of herself on Instagram.
+Both were in a bikini, and one was current and one from a year ago.
 She did this to address her struggle with an eating disorder.
-The fact that she was able to address this early on into her career is so important and inspired me to share a story about my own struggle regarding the topic.
-For me however, it was one of the major reasons I did not continue modeling.
+The fact that she was able to address this early on in her career is so important and inspired me to share a story about my own struggle regarding the topic.
+For me, however, it was one of the major reasons I did not continue modeling.

 Amelia shared that people commented not on her mental state, but on how she looked.
 She explained that eating disorders actually stem from the mind.
-My eating disorder started in high school at Amelia’s age and I actually didn’t realize I had one then.
-It was at a time of wanting to have the typical “model body” and I would obsess over everything I ate.
-Later, in my senior year of high school I started having problems with my obsessive compulsive disorder, which were the worst when it came to food.
+My eating disorder started in high school at Amelia’s age, and I actually didn’t realize I had one then.
+It was at a time of wanting to have the typical “model body,” and I would obsess over everything I ate.
+Later, in my senior year of high school, I started having problems with my obsessive compulsive disorder.
+It was the worst when it came to food.
 This was when my eating disorder came back, but it ended up getting a lot worse.

 To the left is a picture of me taken at the time when I first met with agencies in New York.
 I met with numerous top agencies and all of them told me I needed to loose weight.
 I still agreed to sign with one of them.
 After I signed, one of my agents told me that she wanted to make sure, “I felt I had time and can do it the right way.”
 Looking back on it though, there was no right way because I was healthy and was confident with my body the way it was.
 However, modeling was something I wanted to do and I even put off college to do it full-time.
 If losing weight was what it took, I was going to do it.